ahgroup/DSAIRM/auxilliary/to-do.md

 * Get everything ready for CRAN
 * Clean up diagrams as needed
 * Change structure of simulate_ functions such that each one returns a list.
 (Time-series) dataframe should be returned as xvals (time) / yvals (value of variable) / varnames (variable names)
+* Change documentation creation: Have a single Rmd file in the app folder.
+Merge functionality of generate_HTMLfiles and generate_instrction_tabs such that on loading/opening the app, the Rmd file is processed displayed.
+Ideally without saving the html files that are currently in the www/ subfolder.
+Instead, just create properly formated tabs on the fly (check if that's fast enough).

 #Further apps that could be implemented
 * More complicated HCV PK/PD (SISMID-U4-3/4)